You will pay in-state/in province tuition/fees directly to your host campus.

 Not every university can offer you this kind of personally transforming environment.
 We can, and you'll experience it in all kinds of ways: the wide variety of courses that open up new worlds for you, the professors who challenge and support you, and the research projects and internships that let you apply what you learn.

-Agriculture: Land Resources, Life Sciences, Plant and Soil Systems, Plant Science
+Agriculture: Land Resources, Life Sciences, Plant and Soil Systems, Plant Genetics, Plant Pathology, Plant Resource Sciences, Plant Science, Soil Science, Water Management

-Area Studies: American Studies, International Studies, Latin American Studies, Multi-Ethnic Studies, Native American Studies, Southwest Studies
+Area Studies: African Studies, American Multicultural Studies, American Studies, Art Studies, Asian/Oriental Studies, Chinese Studies (minor), Gender, Ethnicity and Multicultural Studies, International Studies, Japanse Studies (minor), Latin American Studies, Multi-Ethnic Studies, Native American Studies, Southwest Studies

-Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Commercial and Advertising Art, Fine Art, Graphic Design, Interior Design, Jewelry and Metalsmithing, Media Arts, Painting, Photography, Printmaking, Sculpture, Studio Art, Theater Art, Visual Arts
+Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Commercial and Advertising Art, Computer Graphics, Design, Design Technology, Digital Arts, Graphic Design, Interior Design, Media Arts, Painting, Photography, Printmaking, Sculpture, Studio Art, Theater Art, Visual Arts

-Biological Sciences: Biology/Life Science, Microbiology, Physiology, Wildlife Biology, Zoology
+Biological Sciences: Biology/Life Science, Botany/Plant Sciences, Microbiology, Physiology, Wildlife Biology, Zoology

 Chemistry: Biochemistry, Chemistry, Environmental Chemistry